tekyjd/Record-Suspension-Application-Eligibility/README.md

                          ambiguityMessage = `
                             <p class="mt-2 text-base">
-                                The eligibility date depends on whether the conviction was for a <b>'serious personal injury offence'</b> (within the meaning of 752 of the <i>Criminal Code</i>), for which you were sentenced to a prison term of 2 years or more.
+                                The eligibility date depends on whether the conviction was for a <b>'serious personal injury offence'</b> (within the meaning of ${criminalCodeLink}), for which you were sentenced to a prison term of 2 years or more.
                             </p>

                             <div class="mt-3 space-y-2 text-base ml-4">